jacance/sql-challenge/README.md

-# Employee Database: A Mystery in Two Parts
+# Employee Database

-Fictional corporation Pewlett Hackard requires research on its employees from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

-Goal is to design tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+Designed an Entity Relational Diagram of tables to hold employee data contained in six CSV files.
+Once the CSVs were imported into an SQL database, I queried the database to answer questions about employee data.

+## Data Engineering

-This project involved using available information to create a table schema for each of the six CSV files (specifying data types, primary keys, foreign keys, and other constraints).
+- Use information on hand to create a table schema for each of the six CSV files.

+- Specify data types, primary keys, foreign keys, and other constraints.

-Each CSV file was then imported into the corresponding SQL table.
+- Import each CSV file into corresponding SQL table.

-Part I: Data Analysis
+## Data Analysis

 The complete database is queried to list the following: